Time Off | BizRun

 Be thoughtful and thorough

-The initial transition from limited to unlimited PTO will be the hardest for you in HR.
+The initial transition from limited to unlimited PTO will be the hardest for those in HR.
 You will have to be prepared to ask some pointed – and very legitimate – questions, like “What happens to the PTO I’ve accrued?
 Will I get paid out to me?”

-Spend ample time before announcing the transition to anticipate the questions and concerns your staff will have and develop answers that are fair and consistent.
+Spend ample time before announcing the transition to anticipate the questions and concerns your staff will have about your new policy and develop answers that are fair and consistent.
 Pay particular attention to the questions above.
 Determine if you’ll pay out unused PTO under your previous policy when you make the switch.
 If you opt not to, be sure to communicate well in advance about the change and provide ample time for employees to use accrued PTO before they lose it.

-You may also consider offering only certain employees unlimited PTO.
+You may also consider offering only certain employees unlimited paid time off.
 Some companies offer it to exempt employees only given the legal issues surrounding overtime for nonexempt workers.
 Should you go this route, take extra time to develop communications that clearly state the policy and minimize any feelings of resentment from those that aren’t eligible.
 And realize that you’ll be off the hook for tracking time off for certain employees, but you’ll still have to administer a separate policy for the others.